noamross/datacamp-sexual-assault/README.md

 People have asked whether instructors have the right to pull their content off of DataCamp:

-<blockquote class="twitter-tweet" d tw-align-centerata-partner="tweetdeck"><p lang="en" dir="ltr">In general, no. Contract terms vary a bit, but for me: I retain IP and the right to post it elsewhere, but grant DC a perpetual, non-exclusive license to the course material in return for royalties.
+<blockquote class="twitter-tweet tw-align-center" data-partner="tweetdeck"><p lang="en" dir="ltr">In general, no. Contract terms vary a bit, but for me: I retain IP and the right to post it elsewhere, but grant DC a perpetual, non-exclusive license to the course material in return for royalties.
 I&#39;ve requested breaking the contract by mutual consent, have not heard back.</p>&mdash; Noam Ross (@noamross) <a href="https://twitter.com/noamross/status/1117050638955892742?ref_src=twsrc%5Etfw">April 13, 2019</a></blockquote>

 There are statements from [R-Ladies](https://blog.rladies.org/post/statement-about-datacamp/) and [Women+ in Machine Learning & Data Science](https://twitter.com/wimlds/status/1115734798113300481) comdemning DataCamp.
 Lots of other instructors are  disassociating themselves from the DataCamp and putting their materials somewhere else for learners to use.
 I expect many more to come.
 All these people are giving up income.
 Support them, their organizations and projects as you can.